asnewman/StockAgg/README.md

 # StockAgg

-This is a AWS Lambda function that grabs NASDAQ and NYSE stock data from NASDAQ and inserts it into an ElasticSearch instance.
+This is a AWS Lambda function that grabs NASDAQ, NYSE and AMEX stock data from nasdaq.com and inserts it into an ElasticSearch instance.

 ## Running Locally